stackhpc/ansible-role-libvirt-vm/README.md

     - `autostart`: Whether to start the VM when the host starts up.
 Default is `true`.

+    - `xml_template`: Optionally supply a modified XML template.
+Base customisation off the default `vm.xml.j2` template so as to include the expected jinja expressions the role uses.

 N.B. the following variables are deprecated: `libvirt_vm_state`, `libvirt_vm_name`, `libvirt_vm_memory_mb`, `libvirt_vm_vcpus`,